Privacy notice

 We collect your personal information in connection with specific activities, such as:

-Annual Awards Programme application – We collect personal information if you apply for an Award via our open application process so that we can process your application.
-This includes sensitive information regarding the financial circumstances of the household in which the young musician lives.
-We also collect basic information if you provide a recommendation in support of an application being made by a young musician.
+- Thrive application for an Award: We collect personal information if you apply for an Award via our open application process so that we can process your application.
+This includes sensitive information regarding the financial circumstances of the household in which the young musician lives, which we require to ascertain whether our income criteria are met.
+Financial information is provided by either a parent or carer or by an adult working in an official capacity with the young person, e.g. a representative from a school or youth service.

-• Annual Award Programme activities – We collect personal information about you if you take part in activities whilst on our annual Awards programmes, so that we can run our activities safely and effectively.
+- Thrive programme activities: We collect personal information about you if you take part in activities as part of our Thrive programme, so that we can run our activities safely and effectively.

-• Teacher Training Programmes – We collect personal information if you sign up to or attend training we run, in order to administer the activities.
+- Discover programme: We collect personal information if you sign up to or attend training we run, in order to administer the activities.

-• Networking – we make and develop relationships with key stakeholders and other arts or charity organisations to further the reach of AYM’s charitable activity and collect personal information to make and sustain these relationships.
+- Networking: We make and develop relationships with key stakeholders and other arts and charitable organisations to further the reach of Young Sounds UK's charitable activity and collect personal information to make and sustain these relationships.

-• Fundraising – We collect personal information in the process of gathering voluntary contributions of money or other resources when requesting donations from individuals, businesses, crowdfunding, charitable foundations, or government agencies.
+- Fundraising: We collect personal information in the process of gathering voluntary contributions of money or other resources when requesting donations from individuals, businesses, crowdfunding, charitable foundations, or public funders (e.g. Arts Council England).
+Where appropriate we may research personal data (which may include background checks) of donors or those planning to make a donation or gift, before we accept it.
+In these cases we use a third party database which exclusively relies on published sources.

 We also record sensitive information that may include: